On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: Conclusion

 \section{Conclusion}

 In this paper, we have analyzed the optimization landscape of linear quadratic control problems that use dynamic output-feedback policies.
 We have shown that the \texttt{dLQR} cost varies with similarity transformations, and identified the structure of the optimal similarity transformation of an observable stabilizing controller.
-Then, the form of the observable stationary controller has been characterized, which is the optimal similarity transformation of a specific observer-based controller.
-This result provides a certificate of optimality for the converged point of policy gradient methods.
-We proved that the optimal solution of \texttt{dLQR} is equivalent to LQG when the initial estimate satisfies a certain structural constraint.
+More importantly, we characterized the stationary point of the policy gradient optimization and proved that the associated dynamic controller is unique if it is observable.
+This result provides a certificate of optimality for the solution of policy gradient methods.
+We proved that the optimal solution of \texttt{dLQR} is equivalent to LQG when the initial controller state satisfies a certain structural constraint.
 In this case, all minimal stationary points are globally optimal, and they are identical up to a similarity transformation.
-Our work brings new insights for understanding the policy gradient algorithms for solving the partially observed control or decision-making problems.
-Future work includes establishing convergence conditions for policy gradient algorithms and investigating the global optimality of the observable stationary point of Problem \ref{pro.dLQR}.